awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-encryption.md

       MovieNight20171126093045
       ```

-   1. For **System IDs**, enter unique identifiers for your streaming protocol and DRM system\.
+   1. For **System ID**, enter unique identifiers for your streaming protocol and DRM system\.
 Provide one system ID\.
 If you do not know your ID, ask your DRM provider\.

    1. For **URL**, enter the URL of the API Gateway proxy that you set up to talk to your key server\.
 The API Gateway proxy must reside in the same AWS Region as MediaPackage\.